brilliantlabsAR/docs/frame/building-apps.md

 - TX characteristic UUID: 7A230002-5475-A6A4-654C-8431F6AD49C4
 - RX characteristic UUID: 7A230003-5475-A6A4-654C-8431F6AD49C4

 Lua strings can be sent on the TX characteristic as UTF-8 strings, and responses are returned back on the RX characteristic.
-Note that it's important for the host device to enable notification on the RX characteristic in order to be able to receive data.
+The host device must enable notification on the RX characteristic in order to receive data.

-Frame does not contain a complete Lua REPL, but rather evaluates every message it receives directly.
-Therefore to return some data, it must be wrapped in a `print()` function.
-Only the result of `print()` calls and errors are returned over the RX characteristic.
+Frame does not contain a complete Lua REPL, but rather evaluates every message and only returns a message if it resulted in the Lua `print()` function being called, or an error.
+This keeps the RX channel free of excess messages and echoed characters that would otherwise need to be filtered by the host side app.

 ```lua
 print("hello world") -- Returns "hello world" on the RX characteristic